 The intent of this conference is to educate a diverse population, including physicians, APPs, dietitians, physical and occupational therapists, chiropractors, athletic trainers, dance instructors, and dancers about the important core concepts in Dance Medicine, particularly the importance of biomechanics and multidisciplinary care.

 November 12, 2021 / 8:10am - 5:45pm

 Upon completion of this program, participants will be better able to:

 - Identify pertinent historical elements and anatomy of dancers as it pertains to injury risk, presentation, and rehabilitation.

 - Demonstrate integration of biomechanical analysis for assessing injury risk of for creating rehabilitation programs.
-Identify strategies to navigate health care systems and access specialized services.

 - Demonstrate proper execution of high-yield, dance-specific physical examination maneuvers and integrate them into clinical practice.

 - Demonstrate the ability to read imaging in clinical context and incorporate specific “don’t miss” and “look alike” expert tips into their general reading algorithm.